 By working with established partnerships but particularly with the licensed trade, we hope to continue to see a reduction in alcohol-related crime, particularly violence, whether perpetrated within licensed premises, public places or private spaces.

-To conclude we would like to thank you for your continued support and we look forward to a safe and healthy 2022/2023.
+To conclude we would like to thank you for your continued support and we look forward to a successful 2023/2024.